View Mary SKAKIE's Obituary on https://www.durhamregion.com/ and share memories

 |

-We regret to inform that Mary Anna (O'Reilly) Skakie passed away in the early morning hours of January 5, 2020.
-She was the dearly beloved wife of Edward, her friend of 53.5 years, and her husband of 51 years.
+We regret to inform that Mary Anna (O'Reilly) Skakie passed away, in her 77th year, in the early morning hours of January 5, 2020 at The Bridge Hospice.
+She was the dearly beloved wife of Edward, her friend of 53.5 years, and her husband of 51.
 Mary was very proud of her heritage: her mother, Bobcaygeon-born Margaret Taylor, was a proud Ojibway, and her father, Belfast-born John O'Reilly, was, of course, a proud Irishman.
-Mary was predeceased by both parents and her siblings Margaret Connelly, Josephine Fountain, Murphy, John, and Brian.
-She is survived by her brothers Tom (Bunny, predeceased), Jim (Therese), her sister Gail Schmidt (Ron, predeceased), and a large extended family of nieces, nephews, and cousins.
+Mary was predeceased by both parents, sisters Margaret Connelly (Maynard) and Josephine Fountain (Eddie), and brothers Murphy, John, & Brian, and is survived by Tom (Bunny, predeceased), Jim (Therese), Gail Schmidt (Ron, predeceased), and a large extended family.
 By her wishes, there was a cremation, but no funeral.
 Donations to the , or any other would be appreciated.
+We are very appreciative of the loving care provided by The Bridge Hospice in Warkworth, Ontario.
 Online condolences may be made at www.fallis-shields.com